codenirmal99/Flipkart_Smartphone_Data_Scraper/README.md

 df.to_csv('flipkart_smartphones_scraped_data.csv', index=False)

 ```

 ## Limitations
 - Dynamic Content: The script may not work correctly if Flipkart changes its HTML structure or if the content is dynamically loaded via JavaScript.
 - Rate Limiting: Excessive requests in a short time may result in your IP being blocked.
 - Data Consistency: Ensure that the number of items scraped per attribute is consistent across all pages.
+- Respect Website Resources: Scraping large amounts of data can overload websites.
+Use this script responsibly and ethically.

+## Customization

+- You can modify the script to scrape additional data or filter by different criteria.
+- Adjust the number of pages to scrape by changing the `num_pages` variable.
+- Modify the script to handle potential errors and edge cases.

 ## Conclusion
 This script provides an efficient way to scrape smartphone data from Flipkart, but users should be aware of potential limitations and ethical considerations related to web scraping.